KohlhardtC/treespotte/README.md

   - cd ~/treespotte_ws/src
   - git clone git@github.com:KohlhardtC/roboclaw_ros.git

-# RVIZ2 Tip
+# Tips & Tricks & Useful Commands

+I found it a bit painful learning ROS2 (Probably because I tend to skim documentation).
+Here are some tips that I wish were front and center as I was learning

-rviz2 has a learning curve.
+- rviz2 has a learning curve.
 You'll save yourself some hassle if you use the rviz2 configuration file included in this repository
+- If you can't see anything in rviz2, it might be because you don't have Global Options -> Fixed Frame set to *base_link*.
+If you have mapping working, you'll want to change Global Options -> Fixed Frame set to *map*
+- Sometimes you just need to shut down rviz2 and all other ros nodes to get things working properly.
+- You need something to give you the map->odom transformation.
+For Treespotte 3 that thing is
+- You need something to give you the odom->base_link transformation.
+For Treespotte 3 that thing is the RealSense wrapper but it's actually transforming to `_pose_frame` so you need to add in a static transform from `_pose_frame` to `base_link`.

 # Launch Instructions